-At CAMH, research on eating disorders is an emerging domain concerned with identifying effective evidence-based treatments utilizing novel, innovative pharmacological and non-pharmacologically approaches.
+At CAMH, research on eating disorders is focused on identifying effective evidence-based treatments.

-Anorexia nervosa: A key area of focus for eating disorder researchers concerns anorexia nervosa, a complex disorder characterized by maladaptive eating behaviors as well as other psychological disturbances involving mood, obessionality and body image.
+Anorexia nervosa: A key area of focus for eating disorder researchers concerns anorexia nervosa, a complex disorder characterized by maladaptive eating behaviours as well as other psychological disturbances involving mood, obsessionality and body image.
 Treatment for anorexia nervosa could include psychotherapy, medication or a combination of approaches; however, no single treatment to date stands out with robust empirical support.
-Thus, researchers at CAMH are working hard to uncover evidence-based treatment strategies to help those with this often unremitting and debilitating illness.
+Thus, researchers at CAMH are working to uncover evidence-based treatment strategies to help those with this often unremitting and debilitating illness.

 Current projects are focused on studying a novel non-medication treatment approach and using brain imaging to identify potential biological markers of the disorder.
 To find out more, please visit Find a CAMH Study